billykwooten/openweather-exporter/README.md

 ## Configuration

 Openweather exporter can be controlled by both ENV or CLI flags as described below.

+Enabling `OW_ENABLE_POL` will call the API more times to pull pollution/air quality data, be weary of your API calls, so you do not get charged.
+See openweather pricing [here](https://openweathermap.org/price).

 | Environment        	 | CLI (`--flag`)   | Default                 	 | Description                                                                          |
 |----------------------|------------------|---------------------------|--------------------------------------------------------------------------------------|